 Craving meat during pregnancy?

-While a pregnancy sweet tooth is associated with having a girl, food cravings when pregnant with a boy are typically linked with savory and salty cravings in pregnancy.
+While a pregnancy sweet tooth is associated with having a girl, food cravings when pregnant with a boy are typically linked with savory and salty snack cravings in pregnancy.

-These can include:
+These common cravings can include:

 • Meat or proteins